KCL-BMEIS/OOP/week5A.md

 - what if at some later stage, we need to do the same thing with a vector of `double`?
 - what if we find a subtle bug in the code?
 We would need to correct the error in all the different versions

 ---
+class: section

+# C++ templates

+## Generic programming in C++

+---

+# Template functions

+C++ provides a way to define a function for one or more generic types
+- this allows us to provide a *blueprint* for what the function should do
+- when we need to use the function, the compiler will work out what the type is, substitute it into our code, and compile that
+- this allows us to write a generic function once and re-use it in different contexts
+  - this is a great tool to maximise [code re-use](https://www.lambdatest.com/learning-hub/code-reusability)

+--

+We have already been using template functions throughout this course:
+- `std::min()`, `std::max()`, `std::ranges::min()`, `std::ranges::max()`,
+  `std::distance()`, `std::format()`, ...

+--

+Let's illustrate the concept by modifying our task `rescale()` function

+---